Police capture suspect in Kansas double-murder - NewsBreak

 KAKE TV

-HUTCHINSON, Kan. — Kansas State Fair General Manager Bryan Schulz is going to have a meeting next month to talk about the future of what will be the old fire station once the new one is finished in May.
-"We have started the conversation with all of our emergency...
+The Wichita Thunder provided box seats and a trip to Disney World for a young fan with a rare heart condition.
+Newly-released video shows WPD officers rescue children from smoke-filled home.
+Updated: 9 hours ago.
+12 News sat down with the two officers who were responding to another call when...

-Man who walked away from Wichita Work Release Facility turns himself in
+Violent offender who walked away from Wichita Work Release is back in custody

-A convicted man has walked away from the Wichita Work Release Facility.
+WICHITA, Kan.
+(KAKE) - The Kansas Department of Corrections said Zachary Leis was back in custody as of noon Tuesday.
+Authorities are searching for a 28-year-old man after he didn't return to Wichita Work Release.
+Zachary Leis stands 6-foot-3, weighs 202 pounds and has blue eyes and brown hair.
+The...

 Followers